- Adult-Gerontological NP

 To be eligible to participate in Cooperative Education, you must:

-- be admitted and enrolled in the College of Nursing and Professional Disciplines
+- be admitted and enrolled in the Department of Nursing

 - be in good academic standing